apache/airflow/docs/apache-airflow/administration-and-deployment/priority-weight.rst

 bumped to any integer.
 Moreover, each task has a true ``priority_weight`` that is calculated based on its ``weight_rule`` which defines the weighting method used for the effective total priority weight of the task.

+.. versionadded:: 2.9.0

+    Total priority weight should be in range between **-2,147,483,648** and **2,147,483,647**.
+    In case of overflow it fallback to the boundaries of allowed range.

 Below are the weighting methods.
 By default, Airflow's weighting method is ``downstream``.